Breaking Point (Central Line album): Release

 In the United Kingdom, Breaking Point was released by Mercury Records in February 1982 and was promoted in both trade and consumer press.
 The record spent five weeks on the UK Albums Chart, entering in February and peaking in its third week at number 64, and also topped the Record Business Disco Album charts.
 In the United States, the album was released as Central Line a month earlier on 9 January 1982; this version had different artwork and a shorter track listing, with "(You Know) You Can Do It" removed and a longer version of "Breaking Point" replacing the original.
-The album entered the Billboard Top LPs & Tapes chart at number 174 in mid-January, and peaked at number 145 in early February.
+The album entered the Billboard Top LPs & Tape chart at number 174 in mid-January, and peaked at number 145 in early February.

 On the UK Singles Chart, "Walking Into Sunshine" entered in August 1981 and peaked at number 42 whilst "Don't Tell Me" entered in January 1982 and peaked at number 55.
 "Walking Into Sunshine" was the band's biggest US hit, reaching number 14 on the Hot Soul Singles chart, and number 84 on the Billboard Hot 100.
 A remix by Larry Levan became a popular club record in New York City in 1981, where "R&B" was becoming the favoured descriptor of the producer's music over "disco"; writer Tim Lawrence wrote that the record "contributed to the growing impression that disco had never been more than a marketing term for a historically rooted sound."
 The track was also popular at The Loft where it was played by DJ David Mancuso, and Central Line played live at Paradise Garage – the nightclub where Levan was a resident DJ – alongside acts like Junior, Stephanie Mills and Cheryl Lynn.
 Early in 1982, Record Business described Central Line as becoming "the first British funk band to make inroads in America."